L3cr0f/pma_course/Labs/Lab_01.md

 	- Size of Raw Data: 1000

-4. Do any imports hint at what this malware does?
-If so, which imports are they?
+**4. Do any imports hint at what this malware does?
+If so, which imports are they?**

 The imports are one of the main indicator of what a malware does, so it is important to check them: